-Page 96: It's important for students to understand that a graphics frame and the graphic within can be selected and modified independently.
-To crop a graphic, you change the size of the graphics frame by dragging any of its handles with the Selection tool.
-Changing the crop of an image does not change the image itself (that is, the original graphics file is not affected by cropping within InDesign).
+Page 98: It's important for students to understand that a graphics frame and the graphic within can be selected and modified independently.
+To crop a graphic, you change the size of the graphics frame by dragging any of its resizing handles with the Selection tool.
+Cropping an image does not change the image itself (that is, the original graphics file is not affected by cropping within InDesign).
 The visible area is all that changes when you resize a graphics frame.